Which Premier League sides qualify for Europe this season?

 Which Premier League sides qualify for Europe?
 What Man Utd, Chelsea, Tottenham and Newcastle need

-There are places in the Champions League, Europa League and Conference League still up for grabs
+There are places in the Europa League and Conference League still up for grabs

-As well as a dramatic title race and relegation scrap, the Premier League is heading for a frantic late scramble to decide the final European places this season - with several spots still up for grabs as we enter the final week of the campaign.
+As well as a dramatic title race, the Premier League is heading for a frantic late scramble to decide the final European places this season - with several spots still up for grabs ahead of the final day

-Aston Villa are in the driving seat to secure the fourth Champions League place, in what would be a stunning achievement for Unai Emery’s side.
-But Tottenham Hotspur are still mathematically in with a shout, even if a poor run of form for Ange Postecoglou’s side has Spurs looking over their shoulders as well.
+Aston Villa have secued the fourth Champions League place, in a stunning achievement for Unai Emery’s side.
+Tottenham Hotspur had hoped to challenge for that spot, but a poor run of form for Ange Postecoglou’s side has Spurs looking over their shoulders.

-Manchester United, meanwhile, suddenly face competition for sixth, as both Newcastle United and Chelsea enjoy resurgent ends to difficult campaigns.
-So, with a week of the season to go, here’s how the battle for the final European places is shaping up.
+Manchester United, meanwhile, have suddenly dropped away in the race for sixth, as both Newcastle United and Chelsea enjoy resurgent ends to difficult campaigns.
+So, with a single game to go, here’s how the battle for the final European places is shaping up.

 First of all, how many European places are there?